wazuh/wazuh-ruleset/README.md

 * Install new rules and rootchecks
 * Decoders management
 * Automatic ```ossec.conf``` configuration
-* Update ruleset from Wazuh website
+* Update ruleset from Wazuh server
 * Silent mode

 **Some examples**